 These premiered in the form of two prototypes at the 1982 NAMM show.
 The prototypes did not sell and soon after manufacturing ceased.
 The synthesizers are currently not functioning and sitting in the basement of the inventor, Mark E. Faulhaber.

-One very unique feature that would warrant the incredibly high price tag was the touch responsive plasma screen which at the time was very new technology but is now seen in just about every modern all in one keyboard.
+One unique feature that would warrant the incredibly high price tag was the touch responsive plasma screen which at the time was very new technology but is now seen in just about every modern all in one keyboard.

 The plasma screen followed the user’s finger which could be used to adjust bar graphs that controlled the different adjustable parameters on the synth like harmonic content, envelope parameters, controller assignments and more.